Nathan Ferguson (footballer, born 2000)

-Nathan Kirk-Patrick Ferguson (born 6 October 2000) is an English professional footballer who plays as a defender for Premier League club Crystal Palace.
+Nathan Kirk-Patrick Ferguson (born 6 October 2000) is an English professional footballer who plays as a centre-back or left-back.
+He is a free agent.

 Club career

 West Bromwich Albion

 Ferguson joined West Bromwich Albion at the age of 8.
 On 21 December 2017, he signed his first professional contract with the club, a deal which secured his Hawthorns future until the summer of 2020.

-He made his professional debut on 3 August 2019 as a starter in Albion’s opening day 2–1 victory against Nottingham Forest.
+He made his professional debut on 3 August 2019 as a starter in Albion's opening day 2–1 victory against Nottingham Forest.
 He then rejected a new contract with West Brom and left the club on 30 June 2020.

 Crystal Palace

 Ferguson joined Crystal Palace on 21 July 2020 on a three-year deal.

-Having joined Palace in July, Ferguson suffered from a serious knee injury which required him to have an MRI scan followed by a minor thigh injury in December of that year.
+Having joined Palace in July, Ferguson suffered from a serious knee injury which required him to have an MRI scan.
+This was followed by a minor thigh injury in December of that year.